CubiCasa/cubicasa-android-sdk-example-project/README.md

-Example project using the CubiCapture 2.2.1 library module for Android
+Example project using the CubiCapture 2.2.2 library module for Android
 ======================
-This project provides an example implementation and use of the CubiCapture 2.2.1 library module.
+This project provides an example implementation and use of the CubiCapture 2.2.2 library module.
 From this project you can get the basic idea of how to implement the scanning with CubiCapture to your app.

 For your app the next step would be to upload the scan to your server and use [CubiCasa Conversion API](https://cubicasaconversionapi.docs.apiary.io/#).

-## Updating to CubiCapture 2.2.1
+## Updating to CubiCapture 2.2.2

-- Update your app to use the CubiCapture 2.2.1 library module
+- Update your app to use the CubiCapture 2.2.2 library module
+- Update `com.google.ar:core` dependency to `1.23.0` from app level `build.gradle` dependencies
+- If you want to change the hint label texts, speech recognition's pop-up texts or to set the enabled status of the record button `View` see [Release Notes](#headreleasenotes) for more information

+**Note!
+If you've previously implemented version 2.2.1 you've probably done the next steps already:**
 - Check if you want to handle the new status codes (codes 65 and 66)
 - See if you want to add information about your app's version to be written to the scan data (see variables `appVersion` and `appBuild` from [Implementation](#headimplementation) below)

 **Note!
-If you are already using version 2.2.0 you've probably done the next steps already:**
+If you've previously implemented version 2.2.0 you've probably done the next steps already:**
 - Update the new app level `build.gradle` dependencies (see [Implementation](#headimplementation) below)
 - See how to enable/disable speech recognition (see the end of [Implementation](#headimplementation) below)
 - Remove calls to CubiCapture lifecycle functions `resume()`, `pause()`, `stop()` and `destroy()`